A nēnē in its natural habitat

 Data Sources

-This timeline is compiled from historical records, scientific publications, and documentation from various conservation organizations including the U.S. Fish and Wildlife Service, Hawaii Department of Land and Natural Resources, and the Nēnē Recovery Action Group (NRAG).
+Additional information was gathered from historical records, scientific publications, and documentation from conservation organizations such as the U.S. Fish and Wildlife Service, Hawaii Department of Land and Natural Resources, and the Nēnē Recovery Action Group (NRAG).